Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Why would I buy Lyka if I can cook fresh meals?

-Interestingly, the same key drivers were reflected in the conversion strategies used by mainstream competitors
+Interestingly, the same key behaviour drivers were reflected in the conversion strategies used by mainstream competitors

 Landscape analysis was conducted to understand how competitors use visual cues such as pricing and nutritional value to meet customer expectations and influence decisions.
 To remain competitive, Lyka needs adopt similar strategies while maintaining brand integrity.

-Shoppers are influenced by familiar patterns, yellow "Sale" which signal value and savings.
+Shoppers are influenced by familiar patterns such as yellow "Sale" which signal value and savings.

 To be competitive Lyka needs to incorporate this cue into their subscription pricing.